 Arturo Tedeschi is an Italian architect and computational designer internationally renowned for his sculptural and visionary approach combined with research on advanced design methods, materials and fabrication technologies.
-His use of digital technologies blurs the line between disciplines and emphasizes the semantic and emotional values of objects which engage all the senses.
-Qualities as functionality, sustainability and innovation are always complemented by a vision where forms are capable to trigger an emotional response and inspire the user.
+His use of digital technologies blurs the line between disciplines and emphasizes the semantic and emotional values of objects.
+Qualities such as functionality, sustainability and innovation are always complemented by a vision where forms are capable of triggering an emotional response and inspire the user.

 He is the author of the book AAD Algorithms-Aided Design unanimously considered the global reference on the subject and since 2011 he promoted and directed several events and workshops that trained a generation of students and professionals.
 In 2019 he was appointed Italian Ambassador for Design by Italian Ministry of Foreign Affairs.
 He lives and works in Milano.

 Arturo Tedeschi (born 24 April 1979) is an architect, independent researcher and computational designer.
 Since 2004 Arturo Tedeschi has complemented professional practice in Italy with personal research on algorithmic design, focusing on relationships between architecture and new design tools.
 His work includes techniques such as Algorithms-Aided Design, CNC milling, robotic milling, 3D printing, artificial intelligence, virtual reality.